Greater Shepparton records new active COVID-19 case - Shepparton News

 Greater Shepparton records new active COVID-19 caseBy Madi Chwasta

-It's the second case for the region in a week, but the case recorded last Saturday has since become inactive.
+It's the second case reported for the region in a week, but the case recorded last Saturday became inactive yesterday.

 It is not known where the location of the active case is.